 Aiding this practice is the maturation of 3-D printing technology.
 No longer limited to prototyping, companies are now able to develop actual parts intended for use in everyday products and goods.
 They have become more precise, requiring less machining and adjustments after items are printed.
 If a customer needs something specific, he or she can get it relatively quickly and easily.
 This is particularly useful in certain verticals such as plastics and process manufacturing, according to Manufacturing.net.

 Money and technology, hand in hand

 Another major trend that will affect manufacturing in 2015 is infrastructure investments.
 One of the major setbacks in the Great Recession, even before manufacturing made a major revival, was the lack of capital going into new equipment, factories, warehouses and other needed components for production and distribution.
 While the recovery has been slow, there is some reason to believe that in the next year, capital investment will increase significantly.

 With more people working in the manufacturing sector, there is a need for equipment that will help them be more productive.
-Mobile WMS that works with smartphones and other devices, for example, will help develop an efficient means of handling distribution and fulfillment.
+Warehouse Insight that works with smartphones and other devices, for example, will help develop an efficient means of handling distribution and fulfillment.
 Better deployments of ERP software, such as the new Dynamics NAV 2015, can also help businesses better handle the influx of orders and sales expected in the next 12 months.

 To discuss Microsoft NAV solutions for manufacturing, join the Microsoft Dynamics NAV for Manufacturing LinkedIn group.